 The faculty are among the best in the world.
 The department has modern laboratories and teaching facilities in three adjacent buildings at UW-Madison.
 There are land and facilities for field studies near Madison , and an array of international contacts and collaborators for work around the world.

 Individual advisors are available for each student to help tailor a program that works for you.
-There are also several established student organizations, such as the Badger Turf and Grounds Club, the Soils Club and the F.H.
-King Students of Sustainable Agriculture to bring together students with similar interests.
+There are also several established student organizations, such as the UW Soils Club and the F.H.
+King Students of Sustainable Agriculture and various others available through the Student Organization Office to bring together students with similar interests.

 How do I get started?